ringcentral/ringcentral-api-docs/docs/basics/inviting-developers.md

 And that's it.
 This user is now free to login to the Developer Console.
 They will not receive an email as they are not being "invited" in the classic sense.
 If they have a RingCentral account, and their admin allows for it, they will simply be able to login.

-## What roles can developers have in my account?
+## What roles can users have in my account?

 Once a developer account has been added to the system after they login for the first time, admins can assign any of the following roles to them.